Marketing your raffle with QR codes

 On signs and posters

-Posters are essential.
-Print a bunch and put them in staff rooms, on community poster boards, and anywhere else people might be interested in your cause.
+Posters are shockingly effective for selling raffle tickets.
+Print a bunch with QR codes leading to your raffle and put them in staff rooms, on community poster boards, and anywhere else you might catch people interested in your cause.

 On t-shirts